bobbercheng/services-to-agents/README.md

 - It only works with special(version) dependency libraries/services/env that's not available for everyone.
 - It's hard to extend current code for new feature without lots of refactoring due to tech debt.
 - Few people even nobody understand code due to limited/no document.
 However, *Legacy* services are still be used as they are still functional.

-The idea is we treat legacy service as an env or a teach, so we can build an agent by acting with legacy service with the goal of passing test or train student model.
-We can use multiple agents here.
+The idea here is we treat legacy service as an target, so we can use multiple agents to measure it by writing tests then minic it by passing test.

 ### Agents